pAkalpa/Dog_Breed_Game_App/README.md

 # Dog_Breed_Game_App
 Dog Breed App made with Kotlin
-Identify the breed of the from the given three dog Images
+Identify the breed of the dog from the given three dog Images